 More information about a local can be found by locating the corresponding numbers below the map.
 If you are looking for quiet study space in the Undergrad, this is where you want to come.
 Keep in mind when working on this floor other students expect you to respect the Quiet Study signs.

-Just ahead of the Question Board and throughout both levels of the library you will find copy machines.
-To find out how much these services cost and how to make copies, see our Photocopiers and Copy Cards information page.
+Just beyond the Question Board you will find a copy machine.
+For more information on costs and procedures, see our Photocopiers and Copy Cards information page.

-To your right you will note shelves that contain older issues of magazines and journals the Undergrad subscribes to.
+At the beginning of the book stacks on your right, you will note shelves that contain older issues of magazines and journals the Undergrad subscribes to.
 The Undergraduate Library subscribes to dozens of magazines and journals, ranging from Rolling Stone and Gentleman’s Quarterly to Philosophical Review and New England Journal of Medicine.
 All periodicals are arranged alphabetically by title.
-This arrangement is used by many other libraries on campus.
-You may not check out periodicals from the Undergraduate Library, but, as you have just seen, many photocopy machines are located in this area for you to copy any articles or pictures you want to take with you.
+You may not check out periodicals from the Undergraduate Library, but you may use the photocopiers or scanners to save articles for your research.

 Beyond the bound periodicals you will find the beginning of the Undergraduate Library’s Circulating Book Collection.
 The books are shelved using the Library of Congress system, so call numbers start with A and then continue around the back of the building in the shape of a large horseshoe to call numbers starting with Z. You can find oversized books on the lower shelves.
 As you make your way around the stacks, notice the study carrels, or individual study booths, available to you for quiet study.